Mastering the Node Garden: A Beginner’s Guide to Generative Networks

 That's it!

-You can try various expressions by thinking out how to put the nodes and the conditions when drawing the lines.
+You can try various expressions by thinking out how to place nodes and the conditions when drawing the lines.

 /*